You shall know the truth and the truth shall set you free

 Answer: As every true believer should, I do believe in the Scriptural Baptism with the Holy Spirit, which is Jesus’ immersion or baptism of His sincerely and Scripturally born again disciples with the Holy Spirit; placing the Holy Spirit and the Kingdom of God inside them.
 (By ‘born again’, I mean spiritually born again through personal faith in Christ, and through personal acceptance of His completed atonement in our place as Scriptural truth teaches, Jn.
 1:12-13.)
 Jesus’ baptism with the Holy Spirit is followed by the Holy Spirit’s immersion or baptism into the body of Christ, as explained in this study.
-I also believe in the manifestation of Holy-Spirit miracles and all the Scriptural gifts of the constantly indwelling Holy Spirit, (tongues and prophecy included,) which we experience as a reality in our lives, (1 Cor.
+I also believe in the manifestation of Holy-Spirit miracles and all the Scriptural gifts of the constantly indwelling Holy Spirit, (tongues and prophecy included,) which I experience as a reality in my own life, (1 Cor.
 12 & 14 — see Jn.
 1:12-13; Gal.
 4:6.)

 To this sacramental (saving) water baptism, Modulism adds the ‘saving’ “baptism in the Holy Spirit with the [so-called] evidence of speaking in tongues.”
 (One cannot be saved without this baptism because none allegedly has the Spirit without the ‘evidence of tongues.’)
 Modulism, twisted in various ways by different people, was derived from many other dangerous doctrines and eventually disseminated through Pentecostal and Charismatic churches.
 Branham also believed he was the “angel of the church of Laodicea,” (this angel was supposedly not a supernatural being as the context of Scripture declares, but a ‘chosen’ god-man (the doctrine of Theosis) such as Branham.)
 Thus, Branham was/is worshipped as a christ by many of his followers.
 Like Branham and his disciples, the Old and New Apostolic Churches also teach that salvation comes only through the ‘spoken word’ (‘rhema’) of their “angels” or human ministers called “apostles,” the so-called “christ-gift of God.”
 That’s why they reject God’s Word in essence as the ‘letter that kills’ and teach, (as the Charismatic Movement currently does,) “Don’t read the Bible; Be the Bible!”